What Is It?

-Tosylamide/Formaldehyde resin functions as a film former and plasticizer.
+Tosylamide/Formaldehyde resin functions as a Ingredients that dry to form a thin coating on the skin, hair or nails. and Materials that soften synthetic polymers by reducing brittleness and cracking..
 It imparts high gloss and good flow properties and increases the hardness of nitrocellulose film.
 The purity and residual formaldehyde content are tightly controlled in resins used for in nail products with maximum levels of 0.5% formaldehyde and with typical levels at less than 0.2%.

 Find out more about the regulation of Food Additives by the Food and Drug Administration

 - Food Contact Substances